 S1, E1: France: Why The French Don’t Suck

 In this killer debut episode of late chef and writer Anthony Bourdain’s first TV show (followed by The Layover and Parts Unknown), Bourdain goes to Paris and gets a little wild with some of France’s most notorious liquor.
 He samples absinthe at Cantada II, an 11th arrondissement dive with a bit of a kink theme, and has some weird hallucinations while staying in the hotel room where Irish poet Oscar Wilde died.
-Available to rent or buy on Amazon (or you can watch a low-quality version here).
+Available to rent or buy on Amazon.

 S5, E3: La Mer

 “The first job for a chef is to go hunt for the best ingredients.
 Then after is creativity.
-If chef, without a good ingredients, we are nobody,” says chef Ludo Lefebvre.
+If chef, without a good ingredients, we are nobody,” says chef Ludo Lefebvre in this episode of The Mind of a Chef.
 A trip to go lobster and clam hunting in Brittany, as well as meetings with Lefebvre’s mentors Alain Passard and Mark Meneau, result in an homage to knowing where your ingredients come from in a region where imported spices could historically be smelled from the docks before their ships were even in sight.

 S1, E3: Adeline Grattard